Wendo-lab/PROJECT2/README.md

 Districts like Nakapiripirit and Kaabong show the lowest per capita production , indicating acute insecurity.

-Total regional production covers only few months of self-sufficiency, aligning with chronic deficits.
+Total regional production covers only a few months of self-sufficiency, aligning with chronic deficits.

 Business recommendation